DataDog/dd-trace-dotnet/blogs/2020-09-15-datadog-apm-in-azure-service-fabric.md

   </Principals>
 ```

+### Execute the script and opt-in

+*This section should be repeated for each service within an application that you would like to monitor:*

+---

-Within the *ServiceManifestImport* section of the service responsible for deploying the tracer to the cluster, give the Setup script *SetupAdminUser* as the executing user.
+In your *ApplicationManifest.xml*, within the *ServiceManifestImport* section of the service, give the Setup script *SetupAdminUser* as the executing user.

 ```diff
   <ServiceManifestImport>